 - When it’s the smarter option and mutually agreed upon

 Damage from excavating:

 Excavating itself is not usually considered damage as this is why the project is happening.

 However, what is often overlooked is where the spoils (excavated material) from excavation end up.

-To prevent this damage from happening, the ideal situation for you would be to have another machine haul this soil to the front yard , where it can be piled in wait for a dump truck to haul it away.
+Likewise, it’s more than likely if this is happening in your backyard, another machine will be hauling this soil to the front yard where it will be piled in wait for a dump truck to haul it away.

 It may be as quick as using a blower to revive the matted down grass under the plywood, or as beneficial as grading the site with a HARLEY RAKE to remove all the rocks, and debris unearthed from an excavation.